Lysander/snippets/Mono/SoapXmlMessages/README.md

 P.P.S.
 ------

-I xecuse for the unconvenient formating of the source code - MonoDevelop seems to handle that differently than Visual Studio does.
+I excuse for the unconvenient formating of the source code - MonoDevelop seems to handle that differently than Visual Studio does.
 In my opinion it is quite ugly, because it looks like a mixture of Java and C# as we know it.
 Spaces before methods are just misleading as they remind one on collection